lzwjava/yinwang-transalte/translated_texts/2020-02-05-how-to-read-code.md

+---
+layout: post
- How to read other people's code
+title: "How to read other people's code"
+---

 Many people have asked me "how to read existing code" with the hope that I have a good method.
 Some people want to improve their own code quality by reading "excellent projects" like Linux kernel.
 For this question, I usually don't have a good answer because I rarely improve myself by reading other people's code.
 I have high standards for the code I read, as there are too many poorly written codes in the world, reading them will harm my thinking.
 The same logic applies to articles.